-Fabrications is a pop-up bazaar of ideas and ideologies that makes visible the otherwise absent histories of dissent in Iran through the production of collected historical archives in hand-crafted replications, using the traditional bazaar architecture.
-With beaded curtains, shattered glass assemblages, pounded felt carpets, lacquer sculptures, carefully replicated portraits, logos, slogans and maps, the project creates memorials to time, place and people, while building a repository of knowledge that make visible an otherwise unaccounted for history.
+Fabrications is a pop-up bazaar of ideas and ideologies that celebrates movements of dissent in Iran and its diaspora through the production of collected historical archives in hand-crafted replications, using the traditional bazaar architecture.
+Using hand-made and manufactured wares and objects which carefully replicate portraits, logos, slogans and maps, the project creates memorials to time, place and people, while building a repository of knowledge that make visible an otherwise unaccounted for history.
 Fabrications is part of the larger Theory of Survival project, which, since 2007, has amassed historical archives from local communities and the web through residencies and collective efforts.
 This material includes decades of otherwise banned and censored printed matter belonging to the Iranian Students Association of Northern California, which was active from 1964-84 and reflects the political sensibilities of its time.

 Taraneh Hemami was raised in Tehran, Iran, and lives in San Francisco.
 In her work, she engages diverse strategies including installation and media p… Read Full Bio

 2013-14: Hemami completed a residency at CIIS in collaboration with The Arts at CIIS and the Anthropology and Social Change (ASC) program.

 2014: Hemami premieres Fabrications in an exhibition at Southern Exposure in San Francisco from September 5 – October 25

 2013: Hemami presents Resistance, a solo exhibition at the Luggage Store in San Francisco from January through March